Sotheby's Announces Its Biggest Sale — Itself — For $3.7 Billion

 Sotheby's has accepted a merger offer from entrepreneur Patrick Drahi, who will purchase the auction house for $3.7 billion.
 The deal puts Sotheby's, which was founded in 1744, on a path to becoming a private company again.

-"After more than 30 years as a public company, the time is right for Sotheby's to return to private ownership to continue on a path of growth and success," said Domenico De Sole, chairman of the Sotheby's board of directors, in a statement about the sale.
+"After more than 30 years as a public company, the time is right for Sotheby's to return to private ownership to continue on a path of growth and success," Domenico De Sole, chairman of the Sotheby's board of directors, said in a statement about the sale.

 De Sole said the board "enthusiastically supports" Drahi's offer, which would pay shareholders $57 in cash per share — far above its Friday closing price of $35.38.